efeuentertainment/vigicad/README.md

     - The newest model "e3372h-325 (Brand: Brovi)" doesn't work.
 The older models are no longer manufactured.
     - Find a suitable model on secondhand platforms.
 Model must be "e3372h-153", "e3372h-320" or "e3372h-607".
 The model is printed onto the SIM slot beneath the lid.
     - Check with Botkins, we might have some spares
-  - 2025: We're testing a more available alternative, so far it seems to work well.
-"LDW931" https://www.aliexpress.com/item/1005005905003893.html
+  - 2025: We're testing other, more available alternatives.
+Perhaps check with Botkins.

 - 1x USB - USB 90° adapter
   - "Color : Adapter", "Cable Length : Down" https://www.aliexpress.com/item/1005006057729975.html